 SHOOTING PEOPLE (3 ACTS: Camera Vs. Camera, Gun vs. Gun, Camera vs. Gun)

-Shooting People doubles as a gesture in both performance and cinema in order to explore the political history of war, cinema, choreography and representation….hence the name Shooting People.
-In the performance the artifice of cinema is ripped open and often scrutinized as it doubles as a war battalion and journalist/bystander.
-The camera doubles as a gun in the Second and third acts and reverberates in new ways with recent events around gun violence and (body) cameras.
+Shooting People is an immersive play experience that doubles as a gesture in a live action role playing game and a live film shoot.
+It explores the political history of war, cinema, choreography and representation….hence the name Shooting People.
+In the game the artifice of cinema is ripped open and often scrutinized as it doubles as a war battalion and journalist/bystander.
+The camera doubles as a gun in the Second and third acts and considers gun violence and (body) cameras.
 The entire film is in three Acts where space and time collapses and the battalions carry ghosts on a stretcher and wheelchair with camera/guns intact.
 Shooting People is informed by the San Diego Museum of Art’s history of being used as a hospital during WWII and the history of the camera, the gun and representation.

 In 1943 during World War II the San Diego Museum of Art was requisitioned for military use along with the other cultural facilities in Balboa Park.
 The United States Navy converted the Museum into a hospital housing 423 beds, X-ray facilities, and a surgical suite....Some ghosts remain.

-The performance will double as a film shoot that will act less as documentation but rather as a performing archive that gestures towards time, space and (im)permanence.
+The game play doubled as a film shoot that will act less as documentation but rather as a performing archive that gestures towards time, space and (im)permanence.
 Cameras will double as guns and vice/versa, together both machines will SHOOT ON SITE.

 This is a story of a woman, R(e)yoko, who is played by two characters (younger and older versions) who will travel through the 1940's hospital on separate journeys.
 R(e)yoko will come face to face with herself on three transformative occasions in the main rotunda where time collapses and life, death, memory, identity will be confronted through the device of the double.